bitcoin-dot-org/Bitcoin.org/_includes/guide_wallets.md

 * Use a parent public key to create child public keys.
 To avoid key reuse, a method must be used to ensure the same public key isn't distributed twice.
-This can be a database entry for each key distributed or an incrementing pointer to the current child key index number.
+This can be a database entry for each key distributed or an incrementing pointer to the key index number.

 Neither method adds a significant amount of overhead, especially if a